somebeaver/Lowrider.js/README.md

 ### Interacting State

-User interaction detection lets the component know when the user is interacting with it in ways that go beyond the native `focus` listener.
+User interaction detection lets the component know when the user is interacting with it in ways that go beyond the native `focus` DOM events.

 "Interacting state" is defined as: